 Once considered a less salubrious part of town, this Gürtel still can’t be accused of over-gentrification.
 But it’s a metropolitan success story, as bars and venues have turned large chunks of it into a vibrant centre of urban culture and nighttime entertainment.

-One night a year, many bars and venues across a 1km stretch on the west side of Vienna throw open their doors and spill out into the road for the Gürtel Nightwalk, a showcase of popular culture.
+One night a year, a dozen or more of the bars and venues across a stretch on the west side of Vienna throw open their doors and spill out into the road for the Gürtel Nightwalk, a showcase of popular culture.

-Several of the small venues on the Gürtel, such as B72 and Chelsea, are woven into the fabric of the local music scene.
+Several of the locations on the Gürtel, such as B72 and Chelsea, are woven into the fabric of the local music scene.
 And the beating heart of the Nightwalk festival is, inevitably, music.
-Dozens of DJs and live acts typically perform on both open-air and indoor stages.
+DJs and live acts perform on open-air stages (and occasionally indoors).

-Just to make the night easier on the pocket, the various events are normally free to attend.
+Just to make the night easier on the pocket, the various events are usually free to attend.

 How to get to the Gürtel